 About

-I studied Communication Arts in Radio, Television, and Film and Art History with a concentration in the history of photography at the University of Wisconsin–Madison.
-I worked as a radio DJ at WSUM 91.7 FM and later programmed music nationally for SiriusXM.
-My creative path later expanded into graduate training in Marriage and Family Therapy and Dance/Movement Therapy, where I explored how music, movement, and film portraiture can help adolescents and young adults develop creative languages for embodiment, growth, and identity.
+I studied Communication Arts with a focus in Radio, Television, and Film, as well as Art History with a concentration in the history of photography at the University of Wisconsin–Madison.
+I worked as a radio DJ at WSUM 91.7 FM and later programmed music nationally for SiriusXM, developing a strong understanding of narrative through sound, pacing, and emotional arc.

 Training and Highlights